industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 [achievement scalarizing function](#def:asf) is not differentiable due to the _max_-term present in it.
 This means that when choosing a solver, a solver that does not require gradient information should be utilized.
-Alternatively, the achievement scalarizing function can also be formulated in such a way that is is equivalent to the original formulation, but retains its differentiability.
-Of course, this assumes that the original objective functions, and constraint functions, are also differentiable.
-In the contrary case, reformulating the achievement scalarizing function is unnecessary, since we would be utilizing a gradient free solver in any case.
-The [epsilon-constraints scalarization](#def:epsilon), on the other hand, retains the differentiability of the objective functions, but it introduced constraints, which requires then a solver than can handle them.
+Alternatively, the achievement scalarizing function can also be formulated in such a way that is equivalent to the original formulation, but retains its differentiability.
+Of course, this assumes that the original objective functions, and the constraint functions, are also differentiable.
+In the contrary case, reformulating the achievement scalarizing function is unnecessary, since we would be utilizing a gradient free solver anyway.
+The [epsilon-constraints scalarization](#def:epsilon), on the other hand, retains the differentiability of the objective functions, but it introduces constraints, which then requires a solver than can handle them.

 There are other considerations to be made when choosing an appropriate solver, such as the type of the variables (continuous or integer), the convexity of the objective functions and constraints; and the